 Hi there!
-I'm a senior at Stanford double majoring in Computer Science and Public Policy.
+I'm a second-year graduate student at Princeton advised by Arvind Narayanan.
+Previously, I double majored in Computer Science and Public Policy at Stanford University.
 I'm interested in fairness in machine learning and computing for social good as well as algorithmic bias, discrimination, and systemic harm.
 At Stanford, I led CS+Social Good, did research through the Stanford Machine Learning Group, Partnership for AI-Assisted Care, and the Stanford Network Analysis Project, and am a peer counselor at the Bridge Peer Counseling Center.

 I'm interested in applying a Rawlsian notion of justice to algorithmic fairness: how should society distribute the social benefits and costs of algorithmic decisionmaking?Feel free to check out my personal homepage!